wenleicao/dataviz-project-template-proposal/README.md

  The other challenge how to map city and county to the map Another challenge is to filter the chart when user choose a value.

+## Schedule of Deliverables
+1-2 wk  I will complete R1 and R2 and also try to load map 3-4 wk  complete L1, L2, L3, R3
+5wk     finalize